Go to content

 At the base of Jebel el Lawz is evidence of an ancient encampment of an extremely large proportion.
 Within the encampment lies an alter of large stones with Egyptian animal fertility gods etched upon it.
 This stone alter is possibly the alter where Aaron placed the idolatrous golden calf for Israel to worship.
 See images below.

-Documented in Wyatt's visits to to Jebel el Lawz in the 1980s and later by Jim and Penny Caldwell in 1992 is a large rock formation lying within the encampment which shows evidence of it being split in two, with marksin the granite that appear to be channels cut out by water, and in the surrounding area, various depressions that look as though water had pooled up all over the valley at some point in time.
+Documented in Wyatt's visits to to Jebel el Lawz in the 1980s and later by Jim and Penny Caldwell in 1992 is a large rock formation lying within the encampment which shows evidence of it being split in two, with markings in the granite that appear to be channels cut out by water, and in the surrounding area, various depressions that look as though water had pooled up all over the valley at some point in time.
 This rock formation is probably the rock which Moses struck to provide the million or more Hebrews with drinking water.
 See photos below.

 Documentation of Ron Wyatt's Discovery

-Ron Wyatt's family has posted a video documentary of their expeditions to Sinai and Saudi Arabia in search of the historical Red Sea Crossing and Mt Sinai.
+Ron Wyatt's family has posted a video documentary of their expeditions to Sinai and Saudi Arabia in searchof the historical Red Sea Crossing and Mt Sinai.
 This video is now posted on You-Tube.
 See below:

 Summation